prnszz/prnszz/README.md

-- 👋 Hi, I’m @prnszz
+- 👋 Hi, I’m Pengshuo Qiu.
-- 👀 I’m interested in studying NLP, LLM.
-- 🌱 I’m currently learning :)
-- 💞️ I’m looking to collaborate on 0.0
-- 📫 How to reach me qiu.pengshuo.t5@dc.tohoku.ac.jp
+- Here's my personal website: https://prnszz.github.io

 <!---
 prnszz/prnszz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.